abarbatei/vistier/README.md

    - method: `libvistier.api_search_wallet_for_nfts`
 2. when a TX is provided and, optional, the treasury addresses
    - only payment/royalty information portraying to that TX is processed and returned.
-   - if no treasury address is provided, then
    - method `libvistier.api_process_signature`

 ### Output